 This article is all about the best charcoal briquettes, what makes them good, and how you can filter through the many brands available to find them.

-Beginning with a brief explanation of what charcoal briquettes are and how they’re made, we’ll also separate the wheat from the chaff, laying out what makes one brand better than another.
+Starting this section with a brief explanation of what charcoal briquettes are and how they’re made, we’ll also separate the wheat from the chaff, laying out what makes one brand better than another.

 Moving on, we’ll discuss different types of briquettes and share the latest advances in briquette technology.